Chart Color Schemes

 Airport West's health metrics are close to national benchmarks.

-Mortality rates and chronic condition prevalence were assessed by AreaSearch.
-The level of common health conditions among the general population is somewhat typical but higher than the nation's average among older cohorts.
-Private health cover is very high, with approximately 56% of the total population (~5,141 people).
-The most common medical conditions are arthritis and asthma, impacting 8.0 and 7.5% of residents respectively.
-69.5% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+The prevalence of common health conditions among its general population is somewhat typical but higher than the national average among older cohorts.
+Private health cover is very high at approximately 56% of the total population (around 5,141 people).
+The most common medical conditions in the area are arthritis and asthma, affecting 8.0 and 7.5% of residents respectively.
+About 69.5% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
 The under-65 population demonstrates better than average health outcomes.
-The area has 19.4% of residents aged 65 and over (1,771 people), higher than the 15.1% in Greater Melbourne.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+As of the latest data (2016), Airport West has 19.6% of residents aged 65 and over (1,790 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health